School Psychologist vs School Counselor: What’s the Difference?

 In California, school counselors are licensed and regulated by the Commission on Teacher Credentialing – so it should be no surprise that school counselors usually have a background in education.
 In order to become a school counselor, you will need a minimum of a Master’s degree in School Counseling, consisting of 48 semester units and a practicum.
 Training in a School Counseling program focuses on creating positive learning environments, how to develop and implement counseling programs for students, and providing guidance through career and academic counseling.

 To become licensed as a school counselor in California, you will have to apply for the Pupil Personnel Services Credential in School Counseling.
-In addition to the above education and training requirements, candidates for the Clear Credential specialization in School Counseling will need to pass some of the same tests as the teacher credentialing process, including the California Basic Skills Requirement (CBEST) test.
+In addition to the above education and training requirements, candidates will need to pass some of the same tests as the teacher credentialing process, including the California Basic Skills Requirement (CBEST) test.

 Alliant’s School Counseling and School Psychology Programs